 About Code Platoon:

 Code Platoon is an immersive, beginner-friendly coding boot camp located in the heart of Chicago.
-Code Platoon offers to cover 80% of tuition costs if you are a veteran, so the total out-of-pocket cost is $2,500.
+Code Platoon offers to cover 80% of tuition costs if you are a veteran or a military spouse, so the total out-of-pocket cost is $2,500.
 Code Platoon provides instant leads internships, interview preparation, job counseling, employer matching.
 Join us today by signing up at codeplatoon.org/apply.